pnizer/wweb-mcp/README.md

 ### Components

 1. **WhatsAppService**: Core business logic for interacting with WhatsApp
-2. **WhatsAppApiClient**: Client for connecting to the WhatsApp API server
+2. **WhatsAppApiClient**: Client for connecting to the WhatsApp API
 3. **API Router**: Express routes for the REST API
 4. **MCP Server**: Model Context Protocol implementation